rilldata/rill/README.md

 If you close the example project and want to restart it, you can do so by running:
 ```
-npm run cli --silent -- start --project ../data-modeler-example
+npm run cli --silent -- start --project ../rill-example
 ```

 # Creating Your Own Project
 If you want to go beyond this example, you can also create a project using your own data.
 ## Initialize Your Project
-Initialize your project in the data-modeler-prototype directory.
+Initialize your project in the Rill directory.
 ```
 npm run cli --silent -- init
 ```